This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 • Changes in U.S. Rural Perinatal and Infant Health Care During the Last Decade

-This study examined changes in rates of adverse birth outcomes and prenatal care among rural Americans of different racial and ethnic groups during two time periods.
+This study examined changes in rates of adverse birth outcomes and prenatal care among rural Americans during two time periods.
 The study used national data from the Linked Birth Death Data Sets to assess differences in low birth weight, neonatal death, post neonatal mortality and inadequate prenatal care.

 Research center: WWAMI Rural Health Research Center